bomonike/bomonike.github.io/software-dev.md

 <strong>JavaScript</strong> is also interpreted, but browsers have that interpreter built-in.
 On servers, JavaScript is run using Node J S installed on each server.

-The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular because its compiler creates a standalone executable that includes the Go runtime.
+The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular because its compiler creates a standalone executable that includes the Go <strong>runtime</strong>.
 A different executable is created for each operating system.
 This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go runtime on every server.

+&nbsp;

 During the last decade, <strong>Low-Code/No-Code GUI</strong> enabled end-users to create code easier.
-<strong>RPA</strong> (Robotics Process Automation) automated how end-user type and click in the GUI.
+<strong>RPA</strong> (Robotics Process Automation) automated end-users typing and clicking in the GUI.

 &nbsp;